 1. IT BOOSTS FULLNESS

 It is the compound ‘acetic acid’ found in apple cider vinegar that is said to have the weight loss benefits.
-A study on mice from Bioscience, Biotechnology, and Biochemistry found that apple cider vinegar suppresses body fat mass and increases energy expenditure, therefore resulting in weight loss.
+This study on mice from found that apple cider vinegar suppresses body fat mass and increases energy expenditure, therefore resulting in weight loss.

 A similar study involving 155 obese patients discovered that over 12 weeks those in the group that consumed 15-30 ml (1-2 tablespoons) of apple cider vinegar had lower body weight, lower body fat, and fewer inches on their waist than those who didn’t.
 This was without making any other changes to their lifestyle or diet.